 Strong Hand in Front or Back?

-have a southpaw stance means to stand with your right foot in the front and left foot in the back.
+To have an orthodox stance means to stand with your left foot in the front and right foot in the back.
+Tohave a southpaw stance means to stand with your right foot in the front and left foot in the back.
 In general, you would always have your strongest hand in the back.
 The reason is because the back hand

 has more room and distance to throw a harder punch whereas the front hand is for throw fast jabs to setup your bigger punches.
 From a technical standpoint, having your weak hand in front would make it more likely for it to connect with punches than to have the weak hand all the way in the back.